adamtrobbins/tristan-mp-v2/README.md

         - `m_mynewmodule`.
 2. Remember, for fortran `THIS` and `tHIs` and `this` are the same.
 3. Use indentations when entering loops, functions, conditional statements etc!
 Standard for this code is two spaces per one indent.
-4. `#ifdef`-s and other precompiler statements can also be indented(!), since now `Makefile` precompiles the code with the new `cpp`.
+4. `#ifdef`-s and other precompiler macros can also be indented(!), as now `Makefile` precompiles the code with the new `cpp` compiler before compiling with fortran.
-5. Please use spaces and brackets to make code more readable:
+5. Please use spaces and brackets to make the code more readable:
     - in arithmetic statements, e.g.:
         - `2 + 3 * 5 / (2 + a)` instead of `2+3*5/(2+a)`;
     - in function arguments, e.g.: